Prashant-koi/PersonalStatus/README.md

 -   📦 **Standalone Executable (Windows)**: Distributed as a single `.exe` file, statically linked with no external dependencies required.
 -   🌍 **Cross-Platform Foundation**: Built with C++17 and CMake, with Linux support planned.

-## 🚀 Getting Started (Windows Release v0.1.0)
+## 🚀 Getting Started (Using the Release Package - Recommended for Users)

-The easiest way to use Personal Status Monitor on Windows is to download the latest release.
+This is the easiest way to use Personal Status Monitor on Windows.
+You'll download a pre-built package containing the application.

 1.  **Download the Latest Release:**
     *   Go to the [Releases Page](https://github.com/yourusername/PersonalStatus/releases/latest).
     *   Download the `PersonalStatusMonitor.zip` file.

-2.  **Extract and Run:**
+2.  **Extract the Application:**
     *   Extract the `PersonalStatusMonitor.zip` file to any folder on your computer.
+    *   This will create a `PersonalStatusMonitor` folder.
+Inside this folder, you'll find `PersonalStatusMonitor.exe` along with other files like `README.md`, `LICENSE.txt`, and `QUICK_START.md`.

+3.  **Run the Application:**
+    *   Open the extracted `PersonalStatusMonitor` folder.
     *   Double-click `PersonalStatusMonitor.exe` to start the application.

-3.  **First-Time Setup:**
+4.  **First-Time Setup:**
     *   On the first run, a **Setup Dialog** will appear.
     *   **Enter your Portfolio API Endpoint**: This is the URL your portfolio website uses to receive status updates (e.g., `https://your-portfolio.vercel.app/api/status`).
     *   **Enter your API Key**: This is the secret key used to authenticate with your API endpoint.
+This key should match the one configured on your portfolio's backend.
     *   Click "Save & Start".
+The application will save these settings (in the Windows Registry) and start.

-4.  **Usage:**
+5.  **Usage:**
-    *   The application will run in the system tray.
+    *   The application will run in the system tray (notification area).
     *   Left-click the tray icon to toggle the visibility of the status overlay window.
     *   Right-click the tray icon for options like "Show Window", "Hide Window", and "Exit".
-    *   Use the overlay window to type your thoughts, toggle your busy status, or access the "Settings" dialog to change your API configuration.
+    *   Use the overlay window to type your thoughts, toggle your busy status, or access the "Settings" button to change your API configuration if needed.
+    *   *Note: When running the application this way, console output is generally not visible as it's a GUI application.*

-## 🛠️ Building from Source (For Developers)
+## 🛠️ Getting Started (Building from Source / CLI - For Developers)

+These instructions are for developers who wish to build the application from its source code or run it in a way that shows console output for debugging.

 ### **Prerequisites**
--   **Windows:** MinGW/GCC (ucrt64 recommended), CMake 3.16+
+-   **Windows:** MinGW/GCC (ucrt64 recommended, e.g., from MSYS2), CMake 3.16+
 -   **Linux (Planned):** GCC, CMake 3.16+, X11 development libraries, libappindicator, libnotify
--   **Portfolio Setup:** A Vercel (or similar) hosted portfolio website with an API endpoint (`/api/status`) capable of receiving POST requests with JSON data and handling GET requests to display the status.
+-   **Portfolio Setup:** A Vercel (or similar) hosted portfolio website with an API endpoint (`/api/status`) capable of receiving POST requests with JSON data (authenticated with an API key) and handling GET requests to display the status.

 ### **1. Clone the Repository**
 ```bash